Mailclark/bot2hook/README.md

 Turn Slack bots’ Real-Time Messaging events into webhooks — powered by Docker containers.
 Brought to you by the makers of [MailClark](https://mailclark.ai).

 Ready to create a Slack bot, but not-so-ready to code a RTM app?
+How will you maintain a bot across hundreds of teams?
 Don’t worry, code your app as you always do, and let Bot2Hook take care of RTM.
 Thanks to Bot2Hook, developing a bot is as easy as developing a slash command app.

 Bot2Hook is written in PHP, but you only need to know Docker to run it.